roser-one/sanerebels.com/about.md

 **Authenticity without infrastructure is just noise.**

 To scale a human story, you need a machine backbone.
 We do not sell hustle.
 We sell architecture.
-We build the Exoskeleton that carries the weight of the business.
+We build the Machine that carries the weight of the business.
 We replace the chaos of operations with the precision of code.

 The enemy is not AI.
 The enemy is inefficiency.
 The enemy is a founder buried in spreadsheets instead of strategy.